syncfusion-content/asp.netwebforms-docs/aspnet/Maps/Map-Elements.md

 ### Absolute Position

 Based on the margin values of X and Y-axes, the Map legends can be positioned with the support of PositionX and PositionY properties available in LegendSettings.
-For positioning the legend based on margins corresponding to a map, Position value is set as _‘_None’.
+For positioning the legend based on margins corresponding to a map, Position value is set as ‘None’.

 ### Dock Position